Current Issue: Acedia

 Christian Reflection is an ideal resource for discipleship training in the church.
 Multiple copies are available for group study at $3.00 per copy.

-The study guides and lesson plans integrate Bible study, prayer, and worship to explore the stories of women in Scripture.
-The study guides can be used in a series or individually.
+The study guides and lesson plans integrate Bible study, prayer, and worship to explore the vice of acedia and its remedies in the Christian tradition.
+The guides can be used in a series or individually.
 You may download and reproduce them for personal or group use.